RfidResearchGroup/proxmark3/doc/magic_cards/chinese_magic_notes.md

 #### Characteristics
 ^[Top](#top)

-- Advertised as PM3 compatible.
+- Advertised as PM3, T5577 compatible.
-- No info.
+- Other names: "ZX-58U"

 ### ID82xx series

 These chips are designed to clone EM410x IDs.
+*Chinese vendors pre-program an EM410x ID with card number being the same as chip used*

 #### ID8210
 ^[Top](#top)